mf-lit/customer-api/README.md

 Once deployed, application endpoints are exposed at:
 `http://<cluster-ip>:<cluster-port>/customer-<a|b>/`

+Pseudo-CI/CD is provided by way of a Makefile, whilst not realistic for a production implementation, it gives us a way to demonstrate a pipeline on a local desktop.

 ## Prerequisites

+The following must be installed on the local machine:

  - Docker
- - A local Kubernetes cluster with an Ingress-Controller (a [helper script](kind/kind.sh) is included for spinning-up a cluster (called `test-cluster`) using Kind)
- - Kubectl
  - Helm
+ - Kind
+   - A [helper script](kind/kind.sh) is included for spinning-up a cluster (called `test-cluster`) using Kind along with an Nginx Ingress Controller
+   - Note: The helper script requires `kubectl`

 ## Quick-start

 If pre-requisites are met it should be possible to run the full CI/CD pipeline and start two instances of the application using `make cicd`

 ## Usage